Ramakrishna-MN/Simulation-using-LTspice/README.md

 # Simulation-using-LTspice
-Simulation of basic circuits finding voltage across resistors and currrents.
+Simulation of basic circuits and analysing it using LT spice software